 If you use a debris scrub on the surface areas of your pond then follow with treatments of bacteria to your pond.

 Special winter note: During the falls leaves and other debris will accumulate on the bottom of your pond.
-Use a winter blend bacteria or a super concentrate and treat thru the winter.
-The bacteria will continue to consume debris thru the winter and will allow your spring startup to be more problem free.
+Use a winter blend bacteria or a super concentrate and treat through the winter.
+The bacteria will continue to consume debris through the winter and will allow your spring startup to be more problem free.